ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 the contracts name is `Storage`, it has two functions 1. `set`, sets the data you wanna store in the contract, 2. `get`, gets the saved data you have already stored, since every call in etheruem is a transaction we will execute txns to save/store the data.
 Get will get this data.

-9. to compile this contract we will put it into a `json` format and assign a JavaScript variable and save it to the presetn working directory, then we send it to an output file. check if you have the files, before moving forward.
+9. to compile this contract we will put it into a `json` format and assign a JavaScript variable and save it to the present working directory as the `storage.js` file, then we send it to an output file. check if you have the files, before moving forward

 ```bash
 echo "var storageOutput=`solc --optimize --combined-json abi,bin,interface Storage.sol`" > storage.js